Mia-Zhong/miaruijiezhong.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "Welcome"
+excerpt: "About me"
  author_profile: true
  redirect_from:
    - /about/
    - /about.html
  ---

-Welcome

 I am a lecturer at the [department of people, work, and employment](https://business.leeds.ac.uk/departments-people-work-employment) at Leeds University Business School.
 Prior to that, I worked as a researcher with an ESRC-funded project ["Young Women's Working Lives"](https://ywworking.co.uk/) hosted at City University of London and University of Leeds.